 SaaS and other software services also have their dark counterpart.
 Ransomware-as-a-Service (RaaS) is sold by cybercriminals to other cyber crooks who are technically unable (or unwilling) to develop their own kits for ransomware attacks.
-Prices can be as low as USD 39 for e.g., the ransomware variant Stampado.
-For this price, the would-be hackers not only purchase the ransomware itself but also get a lifetime license allowing them to become lifelong hackers.
+Prices can be as low as USD 39 for, e.g., the ransomware variant Stampado.
+For this price, the would-be malicious hackers not only purchase the ransomware itself but also get a lifetime license, expanding their malicious capabilities forever.

 Other types of crimeware kits are also for sale to initiate e.g., DDoS and ATM attacks.
 Let’s first have a look at the DDoS-as-a-service.
 On April 25, Europol announced that it had rolled up webstresser.org, a global marketplace that sold DDoS attacks to any cyber crook, anywhere, for a price as low as EUR 15.00 a month.
 Its operations were spanning the globe, with administrators located in the UK, Croatia, Canada, and Serbia and prime customers in the Netherlands, Italy, Spain, Croatia, the UK, Australia, Canada, and Hong Kong.
 Up to April 2018, there were 136,000 registered users, and 4 million attacks were launched mainly aimed at critical online services offered by banks, government institutions, and police forces.

 With all those new crimeware kits popping up on the dark web, it’s hard for organizations to know if they are properly protected.
-That’s where Cymulate’s Breach & Attack Simulation (BAS) platform comes into play.
+That’s where Cymulate’s Exposure Management and Security Validation platform comes into play.
 It contains several modules that are a great help for cybersecurity staff and IT teams to test if their organizations are vulnerable to ransomware attacks, phishing attacks, and the like, and if their security solutions such as AV hold up against e.g., Rubella Macro Builder.
 To learn how Cymulate’s BAS platform can help, contact us at Cymulate or sign up for a FREE assessment.